ScilifelabDataCentre/Anubis/README.md

 - Call
   - = Call for submissions.
   - Container of submissions.
+  - Unique prefix (identifier) letters, digits only (no dash or underscore)
   - With info, documents, instructions, etc, for the user (applicant).
   - Configurable fields to be filled in for a submission.
   - Status: Preparation, Published, Closed, Archived.